In this week’s blog, we hear about Bob Montague, who went to the National Alkaptonuria Centre (NAC) for the first time this January.

 Four years ago, a doctor happened to put a stethoscope to Bob’s chest.
 It sounded like a hosepipe had been pinched.
 Bob was sent to hospital to have an operation on his heart.
 Enormous blockages of calcium were found in his aortic valve – a classic symptom of AKU.
 There were also black spots in his chest cavity.
 Confused, the doctors sent out for a diagnosis.
 When this arrived, Bob read it, but didn’t understand.
 Googling ‘ochronosis’ led him to the AKU Society website.
 Reading it, he began to think that he might have AKU.

 ‘After my heart surgery’, Bob said, ‘I didn’t want to go to any more hospitals.
 I was only spurred into action by seeing Nick Sireau in the BBC documentary.
 I remembered that the AKU Society existed to help potential AKU patients like me.
-I spoke to Lesley Harrison (the AKU Society’s Patient Support Manager) on the phone.
+I spoke to Hannah Harrison (the AKU Society’s Patient Support Manager) on the phone.
 She told me how to check for ochronosis – this ‘blackening’ that results from AKU – in my urine.
 I checked.
 I had AKU.

 I’ve just finished my first visit to the NAC in Liverpool.
 I’ve received my first batch of nitisinone, which will stop further degradation.
-The help I’m getting, from Lesley especially, is second to none.
+The help I’m getting, from Hannah especially, is second to none.
 Her enthusiasm is infectious.
 It gets us all going.
 Thank you all so much.’’